-2.2.37.5 Severe Weather
+2.2.38.5 Severe Weather

 Monitoring of weather conditions in Oklahoma, especially during winter, requires constant vigilance.
 Because faculty, staff, and commuter students must travel to and from the University, extenuating factors (such as distance from the University) should be considered by college deans and department chairs when making decisions regarding faculty and staff during inclement weather.
-The voice message system notifies employees if there is an early dismissal of classes.
+The voice message system notifies employees if there is a dismissal of classes or a change in class format to virtual.
 Because Oklahoma is in "tornado alley," the University provides shelter areas.
 Each department has both a designated shelter and a designated route to that shelter.

-If weather conditions (including difficulty traveling to or from work) warrant, classes and activities are canceled, and faculty members are dismissed early or not required to report to work.
-Procedures for canceling classes due to severe weather include the following.
+If weather conditions (including difficulty traveling to or from work) warrant, classes and activities may be canceled or transitioned from residential to virtual, faculty and staff members may be required to work from a distance.
+Procedures for canceling classes or changing class format from residential to virtual due to severe weather include the following.

-- 1. The President, after consultation with designated administrators, decides whether the University is to remain open or to close. - 2.
-The respective vice presidents notify the college deans and department chairs once this decision is made - 3.
+- 1. The President, after consultation with designated administrators, decides whether the University campus is to remain open or to close. - 2.
+The respective vice presidents notify the college deans and department chairs once this decision is made. - 3.
 Announcements of closing are made through radio and television (television channels 2, 6, 8, and 53 and radio stations KRMG, KXOJ, and KBEZ). - 4.
-The decision to close does not include departments providing essential services, which must function regardless of adverse weather conditions.
+The decision to close does not necessarily cancel classes or prevent academic staff and faculty members from working but may transition duties to remote locations.
+As a University, academic staff and faculty members provide essential services, which function (residentially or virtually) regardless of adverse weather conditions.

-2.2.38 Solicitations and Donations
+2.2.39 Solicitations and Donations